toribiodiego/thesis/docs/roadmap.md

     - [ ] docs: Add reproducibility reflection covering pinning, seeding, determinism, and logging
 - [ ] Add a Future Work section outlining extensions (Double DQN, Prioritized Replay, dueling networks, multi-step targets, distributional/Rainbow variants) and proposed next-step experiments with brief rationale.
     - [ ] docs: Add Future Work section with prioritized extensions and rationale
+- [ ] Maintain `docs/thesis/README.md` as the index between thesis sections and repository artifacts (configs, plots, videos); note how to regenerate each figure/table referenced in the manuscript.
+    - [ ] docs: Update the index whenever assets move or new sections are drafted to keep integration friction low.

 ---